silvansky/ALSplitView/README.md

 - in some cases handles can stuck
 - no resizing mouse cursor on hovering handles
 - can be unpredictable if too many scrollviews added
+- size limits are lost on split view orientation changed